 “… today’s reality, exactly as that of 1914, can find its complete expression only in the style created by the giants of that by now distant past.
 Society has not changed since, industrialisation has expanded, anonymity of the client has not been overcome, anonymity of architectural design has increased.
 The whims of individual architects … cannot be accepted as an answer to the serious questions which it is the responsibility of the architect to answer.
 Whether his answer ought to differ from that of the pioneers of 1914, and in what way it ought to differ, it is not for this book to decide.”

 Does Watkin’s charge of historicism then stick?
-No. There is no suggestion in Pevsner that modern architecture is the necessary outcome of previous development; that a historian of, say, 1851, or even 1909, could have foreseen something like Gropius and Meyer’s model factory of 1914.
+No. There is nothing in Pevsner that says modern architecture is the necessary outcome of previous development; that a historian of, say, 1851, or even 1909, could have foreseen something like Gropius and Meyer’s model factory of 1914.
 And this is what historicism is.
 Pevsner’s historical method, by contrast, is conventional.
 To read a building as having a feature that reappears in a later building, possibly transformed, is just to note that the potential for transmission of an idea exists.
 A more exact history might confirm (or disconfirm) that this transmission happened: perhaps through documented evidence of a building visit, some correspondence, or some other interaction.
 The search for exactness extends the same activity.
 And the activity here isn’t historicism, or prediction; it is just the writing of history, as when Pevsner describes the role of Hermann Muthesius (1861-1927):

 “By pronouncing … ideas still unfamiliar in Germany, Muthesius soon became the centre of a group of congenial spirits.
 Of paramount importance … was Alfred Lichtwark (1852-1914), art historian and director of the Hamburg Gallery … in the lectures which he delivered between 1896 and 1899, and which are full of praise for England, he pleaded for practical, unadorned furniture … for wide horizontal windows and ‘floods of light’ …”

 What, then, should we think about Pevsner’s normative claim: that certain features of buildings are sufficient to make them ‘valid for our time’?
-He does not justify it: the call for ‘seriousness’; the call for stylistic reflection of public (‘anonymous’) use, of the technological, is no more or less than an appeal to our sensibility, aware, as we likely are, of the features and opportunities—and the difficulties—of our own era.
+He doesn’t justify it: the call for ‘seriousness’; the call for stylistic reflection of public (‘anonymous’) use, of the technological, is no more or less than an appeal to our sensibility, aware, as we likely are, of the features and opportunities—and the difficulties—of our own era.
 Let’s recall Watkin’s task—as I’ve characterised it—of making space for traditional style.
 Defeating Pevsner’s ‘historicism’ or “the Zeitgeist Pevsner wishes to establish” is redundant to this task: there is nothing to defeat, and nothing—in Pevsner—to block stylistic co-existence.
 Nor does Pevsner’s advocacy prevent designers from assigning priority to aesthetics: on the contrary, Pevsner’s writing readily—if not routinely—turns to a sense of the aesthetic, of the experiential.
 Of Hoffman’s Palais Stoclet (relevantly, a large private house) he writes:

 “[it] is a work of exceedingly spirited composition, its exquisitely spaced openings and light walls are a joy to the eye, and the high uninterrupted window of the staircase is again present; but the artistic attitude is here far from sachlich (rightly, no doubt): a charm and playfulness are expressed in these facades which are alien to most of the outstanding buildings in the new [i.e. modern] style …”